albertvinyes/sequratask/README.md

 If you want to check how the API is implemented go to disembursements->views.py and urls.py.
 The disembursements app is the main one.
 It has a tasks.py file where the repeatable Celery tasks can be defined.

-The project folder holds the settingsm brings the different URLs (APIs) together and includes a tasks file where the weekly task is defined.
+The project folder holds the settings, brings the different URLs (APIs) together and includes a tasks file where the weekly task is defined.

 The manage.py file sitting on the root folder is a standard Django file allowing us to create migrations, run a simple development web server and running tests, among other features.